S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 The model outputs the _Source_ and _Target classification accuracies_.

-- An example running code is given below:
+- An example starter code is given below:

 > *python driver.py --batch_size 32 --number_of_gpus 2 --lr_combined 0.00001 --num_iterations 5000*